HarshikaAgr/Maze-Runner/README.md

 # Maze-Runner
 Traversing through a maze using Java

+The first line of the maze file is the number of rows and columns.

 Finding the start and the end of the maze.

-Checking all the directions in order to move forward

-Backtracking in case of a dead-end

-Recursively traversing by checking

-The start and end of the maze are represented with the characters + and -, respectively.
+The start and end of the maze are represented with the characters '+' and '-' respectively.

-The first line of the maze file will be the number of rows and columns, respectively.

-program moves through the maze the current path should also be marked with the + character.
+Checking all the directions of the current position in order to move forward.
+The program moves through the maze, the current path is also marked with the '+' character.

-Any path leading to a dead end should be marked with the . character.
+Backtracking in case of a dead-end.
+Any path leading to a dead end is marked with the '.' character.

+Recursively traversing the maze.

-Upon reaching the end of the maze your program should print a message to the screen stating that the maze was solved.
+Upon reaching the end of the maze the program prints a message to the screen stating that the maze was solved.

-If your program does not find the exit this should also be stated.
+If the program does not find the exit, it prints the same as a message.

-All messages, and a print out of the solution, if one is found, should be to the screen.
+All messages, and a print out of the solution, if one is found, is printed on the screen.